manas-v/letter-recognition-using-svm/README.md

 ![image](https://user-images.githubusercontent.com/59551550/105850388-a8ebdf00-6007-11eb-9fa4-f9feae3d0d50.png)

+## Classification
+### Support Vector Machine(SVM)
+Support vector machines (SVMs) are a set of supervised learning methods used for classification, regression and outliers detection.
+Support Vector Classifier or SVC is capable of classification using multiple kernels (Different Kernel functions can be specified for the decision function).
+Common kernels are provided, but it is also possible to specify custom kernels.
+The four inbuilt kernels provided for classification are ‘linear’, ‘poly’, ‘rbf’(default), ‘sigmoid’.
+### SVC using PyKernels
+PyKernels is a python library for working with kernel methods in machine learning.
+It provides implementations of various kernel functions ranging from typical linear, polynomial or rbf ones through wawelet, fourier transformations, kernels for binary sequences and even kernels for labeled graphs.

+The ten kernels used in this project are:
+* Linear Kernel
+* RBF Kernel
+* Polynomial Kernel
+* Sigmoid Kernel
+* Cossim Kernel
+* InverseMultiquadratic Kernel
+* Laplacian Kernel
+* Log Kernel
+* TStudent Kernel
+* ANOVA Kernel

 ## Comparing Kernel Performance
 In the experiment the performance of 10 kernels is compared the results of which are as follows